Advance Directives: Beginning the Conversation

 - If you have an illness that will not get better, do you want antibiotics?

 - If you can no longer eat on your own do you want to receive nutrition through an IV or through a tube into your stomach?

-What we value most changes over time, and Advance Directives can change as well.
+Our values change over time.
+And Advance Directives can change as well.
 What you wanted 10 years ago may no longer make sense for you now.
-Keeping Advance Directives up-to-date as your life situation changes is another gift you give to yourself and your family.
+Keeping Advance Directives up-to-date as your life unfolds is another gift you give to yourself and your family.

 Resources to assist you in this process: